HarrisSagiris/HarrisSagiris/README.md

 - 👋 Hi, I’m @HarrisSagiris
-- 👀 I’m interested in music,tech.
+- 👀 I’m interested in javaScript,python and html
 - 📫 How to reach me : sagirisharris@gmail.com